-I recently encountered Arthur Weasley being transfigured into a rubber duck, and Ron being terrified of a spider, which were both great to see.
-It’s such an amazing nod to the Harry Potter universe, and it shows me that the creators actually put thought into the game rather than throwing in the elements we’re already familiar with.
+I recently encountered Arthur Weasley transfigured into a rubber duck, and Ron being terrified of a spider, which were both great to see.
+It’s such an amazing nod to the Harry Potter universe.
+It shows that the creators put thought into the game rather than throwing in the elements we’re already familiar with.

 The fact that they included characters only seen in the books, like Peeves the Poltergeist, was great as well, even though he dissolved before I could save him.

 I was also pleased to see that it wasn’t just featuring components of Harry Potter but Fantastic Beasts as well.
-I mean, who doesn’t love a little baby Mooncalf or a Niffler?
+Who doesn’t love a baby Mooncalf or a Niffler?
 While there is a bit of a learning curve to spell casting, I will say that after casting a few spells, it really does get easier.

 What I Didn’t Like about Harry Potter Wizards Unite

-My biggest issue with Wizards Unite is having enough space to actually play.
+My biggest issue with Wizards Unite is having enough space to play.
 I live on a main road, and there are never any Foundables around!
-I’ve been to plenty of friends’ houses since downloading this game and I’ve encountered Foundables inside their homes.
-I hate to say it, but maybe my house (sigh) just isn’t that magical?
+I’ve been to plenty of friends’ houses since downloading this game, and I’ve encountered Foundables inside their homes.
+It’s difficult to think about it, but maybe my house (sigh) isn’t that magical?

-In the center of my town, there are plenty of magical creatures and characters to save, but it’s inconvenient that I have to walk far away from home just to play this game, though I don’t think my dog Bruno minds!
+In the center of my town, there are plenty of magical creatures and characters to save.
+However, it’s inconvenient that I have to walk far away from home to play this game, though I don’t think my dog Bruno minds!

 Besides the fact that your objective in the game is to save Foundables, I’m not exactly sure what the point of this game is.
-I have a bad habit of just scrolling through when there’s informative dialogue, which probably means I’ve missed something important, but at the same time, I’d rather spend my time actually playing the game than reading the informative information you get when first starting out.
+I have a bad habit of just scrolling through when there’s informative dialogue, which probably means I’ve missed something important.
+At the same time, I’d rather spend my time playing the game than reading the informative information you get when first starting out.

-Another issue I have is that there are a lot of daily assignments in this game and if you don’t live in a central area or a city, it can be difficult to complete them.
-During a normal day, the only place I’ve had any magical activity on the app is at work, and I can’t exactly stop everything to go rescue a confounded hag or Hogwarts professor.
+Another issue I have is that there are a lot of daily assignments in this game.
+If you don’t live in a central area or a city, it can be challenging to complete them.
+During a typical day, the only place I’ve had any magical activity on the app is at work.
+That said, I can’t exactly stop everything to rescue a confounded hag or Hogwarts professor.

-I’ve been pretty addicted to Hogwarts Mystery and while it can be slow if you aren’t willing to spend some Muggle money, I like that I’m engaged and moving along in a story.
+I’ve been pretty addicted to Hogwarts Mystery, and while it can be slow if you aren’t willing to spend some Muggle money, I like that I’m engaged and moving along in a story.
 Harry Potter Wizards Unite doesn’t give me that same feeling.
-It’s great that you don’t have to spend any extra money while still being able to play in the app, but I don’t feel like I’ve actually accomplished anything in Wizards Unite.
+It’s great that you don’t have to spend any extra money while still being able to play in the app.
+Still, I don’t feel like I’ve accomplished anything in Wizards Unite.